How-To Guides

 3.2 Step 2: Remove the Flame Sensor

 Before removing the flame sensor, make sure the furnace is completely turned off.
 Disconnect the power supply and shut off the gas valve to ensure safety.
 Then, open the furnace’s access panel.
-The flame sensor is usually located near the burner area where the flame is generated.
+The flame sensor location is usually near the burner area where the flame is generated.
 Use a screwdriver to loosen the mounting screws and gently remove the sensor from its position.
 Be careful not to pull too hard, as this could damage the wires or surrounding components.

 Before removing the flame sensor, make sure the furnace is completely turned off (Source: Freepik)

-3.3 Step 3: Clean the Flame Sensor
+3.3 Step 3: Cleaning the Flame Sensor Furnace

 Once the sensor is removed, carefully inspect the metal tip of the sensor, as this is where soot, dirt, or oxidation often accumulate due to prolonged exposure to the flame.
 Use fine-grit sandpaper or a gentle abrasive pad to lightly scrub the sensor's surface to remove any buildup.
 Avoid scrubbing too hard, as this could scratch or wear down the metal surface.
 After cleaning, use a clean, dry cloth to wipe the sensor thoroughly, ensuring all dust and debris are removed.
 Do not use water, cleaning chemicals, or solvents, as they may damage the sensor.